mathe1/WhatsAppOnlineTracker/README.md

 - plays an audio signal when phone or computer is disconnected and log that period (v1.2, bugfix in v1.6)
 - v1.6: logging 3 more events: sent your message, receive a friend's message (also sent from popup while shown as "offline"), time when your sent message marked as "seen".
 - Autolog the console.logs to local daily file (v1.3) - this requires a local http-server with running PHP (read details in index.php at folder "localhost").
 Updated for use with/on a webserver (v1.3.1).
+- v1.8: statistics for nerds ;-) length of message / how many emojis / photo, with text and emoji? / audio, how duration?
 - It displays also in the right edge of the chat header some information:

 While contact is online: